Nagarjun-CS/Data-Engineering-Technical-Assessment/README.md

 To onboard a new data partner, follow these steps:

 1. **Prepare the Partner’s Raw Data File**
-     - File can be of any format supported by Spark (e.g., .csv, .txt, .pipe, etc.).
+     - File can be of any format supported by Spark (e.g., .csv, .txt, etc.).
      - The file name must begin with the partner_name (e.g., acme.txt, acme.csv, or acme.pipe if partner_name is acme).
      - Place the file inside:
        ```